Edgerley, Elizabeth Bay

-Edgerley is a heritage-listed residence located at 18-18a Billyard Avenue in the inner eastern Sydney suburb of Elizabeth Bay in the City of Sydney local government area of New South Wales, Australia.
+Edgerley is a heritage-listed residence located at 18–18a Billyard Avenue in the inner eastern Sydney suburb of Elizabeth Bay, New South Wales, Australia.
 It is also known as Ramona; Haughly.
 The property is owned by interests associated with the Paspaley family.
 It was added to the New South Wales State Heritage Register on 2 April 1999.

 History

 Colonial settlement

-Elizabeth Bay had been the site of a fishing village established by Governor Macquarie (1810–21) in c.1815 for a composite group of Cadigal people - the indigenous inhabitants of the area surrounding Sydney Harbour - under the leadership of Bungaree (d.1830).
+Elizabeth Bay had been the site of a fishing village established by Governor Macquarie (1810–21) in c.1815 for a composite group of Cadigal people – the indigenous inhabitants of the area surrounding Sydney Harbour – under the leadership of Bungaree (d.1830).
 Elizabeth Bay had been named in honour of Mrs Macquarie.
 Bungaree's group continued their nomadic life around the harbour foreshores.
-Sir Thomas Brisbane, Governor 1821–5, designated Elizabeth Bay as site of an asylum for the insane.
+Sir Thomas Brisbane, Governor 1821–25, designated Elizabeth Bay as site of an asylum for the insane.
 A pen sketch by Edward Mason from 1822 to 1823 shows a series of bark huts for the natives in the locality.

 Governor Darling granted Colonial Secretary Alexander Macleay 54 acre at Elizabeth Bay in 1826.
 Macleay's estate was developed well before the mansion (built in the 1830s to the south-west).
 The estate was widely considered at the time (1820s on) as "the finest house and garden in the colony".
 Its shrubbery below (north and north-east of the house) was where Edgerley was subdivided off and developed.
 After Alexander's bankruptcy his son George subdivided and sold leaseholds between 1841 and 1882.
 Billyard Avenue was formed to access some of the earliest allotments.

 The house now known as Ramona at 18 Billyard Avenue, Elizabeth Bay was previously named Haughly (prior to 1926) and Edgerley (1926 until about 1990).
 It stands upon land identified as Lot 1, Deposited Plan 75455.
 The property consists of earthen terraces which descend from a high point on Billyard Ave to an area of reclaimed foreshore land granted by the Crown in 1909.
 Lot 1 was formerly identified as the majority of lot 38 and part of lot 37 of the third subdivision of the Elizabeth Bay Estate put up for 99-year leasehold at auction in July 1882.